A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 In fact, the whole point about the holonomy perturbations was to extend the perturbations appearing in (\ref{perturbed asd cut off}) which defined the Casson-type invariant $n_{w,o}(\bfomega)$, and to obtain Lemma \ref{surjectivity dirac} above.

 Regularity in \cite{T} is achieved by first perturbing the equations with $(\beta,K)$, resulting in a `parametrised moduli space' which contains exceptions to transversality, and then perturbing the Clifford-multiplication and thereby the Riemannian metric to remove these points of exception.
-The equations (\ref{pu2 monopoles}) are therefore considered as equations for the configuration $(A,\Psi)$ and the parameters $(\beta,K,\gamma)$, where, after fixing one reference Clifford multiplication, $\gamma$ can be seen as an orientation preserving automorphism of the cotangent bundle $\Lambda^{1}(X)$.
-Correspondingly, the perturbation space $\mathscr{P}^{l}$ is taken to be the space
+The equations (\ref{pu2 monopoles}) are therefore considered as equations for the configuration $(A,\Psi)$ and the parameters $(\beta,K,\gamma)$.
+After fixing a reference Clifford multiplication, $\gamma$ can be seen as an orientation preserving automorphism of the cotangent bundle $\Lambda^{1}(X)$.
+Correspondingly, the perturbation space $\mathscr{P}^{l}$ is identified with the space